XiaoMutt/cs224w-notes/network-methods/influence-maximization.md

 ---

 ## Motivation
 Identification of influential nodes in a network has important practical uses.
-A good example is viral marketing, a strategy that uses existing social networks to spread and promote a product.
+A good example is "viral marketing", a strategy that uses existing social networks to spread and promote a product.
 A well-engineered viral marking will identify the most influential customers, convince them to adopt and endorse the product, and then spread the product in the social network like a virus.

 The key question is how to find the most influential set of nodes?
 To answer this question, we will first look at two classical cascade models:

 - Linear Threshold Model
 - Independent Cascade Model

-Then, we will develop a method to find the most influential node set in the **Independent Cascade Model**.
+Then, we will develop a method to find the most influential node set in the Independent Cascade Model.

 ## Linear Threshold Model
-In the Linear Threshold Model we have the following setup:
+In the Linear Threshold Model, we have the following setup:

-- A node $$v$$ has random Threshold $$\theta_{v} \sim U[0,1]$$
+- A node $$v$$ has a random threshold $$\theta_{v} \sim U[0,1]$$
 - A node $$v$$ influenced by each neighbor $$w$$ according to a weight $$b_{v,w}$$, such that

 $$